another-ai/stable_cascade_easy/README.md

 # Contrast:
 - Possibility to change the final image contrast, value from 0.5 to 1.5, no change with value 1(best results from 0.95 to 1.05)

+# Dimensions(Width and Length)
+- multiples of 128 for Stable Cascade, but the app will resize the image for you, so you can use any size you want

 # Output
 - Created images will be saved in the "image" folder